ComplexSecurity/knowledge-base/docs/tools/getuspn.md

 python GetUserSPNs.py <DOMAIN>/<USERNAME>:<PASSWORD> -request
 ```

->[!info]
+!!! info
->The output of this script will typically include the Kerberos tickets for the service accounts, which can be saved and subjected to offline cracking attempts.
+    The output of this script will typically include the Kerberos tickets for the service accounts, which can be saved and subjected to offline cracking attempts.